OI-wiki/i18n/docs/basic/enumerate.md

 ### Find the solution space

-You need to build a simple mathematical model.
+Build a simple mathematical model.

 ### Smaller the space of enumerating